civicboom/civicboom/docs/security.rst

 - Backups:
   - Our office in Kent
 - Media:
-  - Amazon's Irish datacenter
+  - Amazon's datacenter in Dublin

 Reliability
 ~~~~~~~~~~~
-- Currently we only have one server, so it is unreliable in several ways
+- Currently we only have one server, so it is unreliable in several ways;
+  however, the software is designed with the future in mind, so as soon as we
+  can afford multiple servers the software will be ready to work with them.

 - With multiple servers, they can be taken out of action one at a time, upgrades
   done, and put back into service; that way, the service as a whole is always up